SarangNoether/skunkworks/janus.md

 `R - b_j*R' == r*B_i - b_j*(r*G) == r*(B_i - B_j) != 0` (for `i != j`)

 In order for the adversary to fool the mitigation check, it must provide `R'` such that `b_jR' == b_i*G`, which it cannot do since subaddress private keys are uniformly and independently distributed and unknown to the adversary.

+## Considerations

+This mitigation requires the addition of a single group element `R' = r*G` for each transaction private key `r` used in a transaction.
+This point is redundant in the case where no subaddresses appear as recipients, since it has the same construction as a standard-address transaction public key.
+The presence or absence of additional transaction public keys is already a signal of the presence of subaddress recipients, which is a separate concern.

+No additional computational complexity is present when scanning transactions for controlled outputs.
+For each identified output requiring the mitigation, the complexity of the check is minimal.
+This check can also be batched across multiple transactions if desired, in order to increase efficiency when computing many checks at once.